kencormack/pistar-lastqso/README.md

 *But there's a small problem with that approach...*

 *In the early days of DMR, some users were registering for multiple IDs (one for each radio, one for each hotspot, etc.)  The prefered method of identifying hotspots today is by adding a two-digit suffix to the user's normal 7-digit ID, for example.
 However, those earlier cases of multiple ID numbers mapped to the same Callsign still exist in the file.
 Each DMR ID links to only one Callsign, but not every Callsign links to just one ID.
-(I saw one callsign that has EIGHT consecutive DMR ID numbers associated with it.)
+(I saw one Callsign that has EIGHT consecutive DMR ID numbers associated with it.)
 With no guarantee that I'm picking the correct ID linked to a given Callsign, I just arbitrarily pick the first number, on the assumption that that's the one that represents the user, not one of their hotspots, etc.  I wish MMDVMHost would log both Callsign and ID#.
 But it's one or the other, not both.
 For the vast (VAST!) majority of cases, my "lesser of two evils" approach will serve well enough.*

 *If the Callsign maps to multiple ID#'s, I indicate that the ID shown is just a "guess", by displaying an asterisk, immediately after the ID#.*